octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 The origination of a Tezos smart contract must define its:
 * **Complex type** in the low-level *Michelson* language
+  List or tuple of each parameter type (see more below with high-level languages)
 * **Storage**
 * **Set of instructions** in the low-level *Michelson* language

 ![](../../static/img/tezos-basics/tezos_smart_contract_content.svg)
 <small className="figure">FIGURE 1: Content of a Tezos smart contract</small>

-The CLI command "`tezos-client originate`" is used to deploy a Tezos smart contract.
+The CLI command "`tezos-client originate`" can be used to deploy a Tezos smart contract.
 Arguments are the following:
 - Name of the smart contract
 - Michelson script containing:
-    - Entrypoints
+    - Complex type
     - Storage type
     - Set of instructions
 - Initial storage value